Garlic & Herb Grilled Eggplant

 These Garlic & Herb Grilled Eggplant are my favourite vegetable to barbecue.
 They are tender in the middle with slightly charred edges and are coated in a delicious garlic and herb oil which gives them so much flavour.
 They are Vegan, Whole30, Keto and Paleo and guaranteed to be a crowd pleaser.

 Grilled vegetables are my go to side dish for any summer barbecue.
 They are incredibly easy to prepare, go with just about anything, and can be made in advance.
 While most people grill zucchini, peppers and onions, my absolute favourite vegetable to grill is eggplant.

-Grilled eggplant (or melanzane, aubergine or brinjals depending on where in the world you are from) can be a tricky vegetable to cook.
-Too much oil and it becomes slimey, cut too thick and it has an unpleasant texture.
+Unfortunately grilled eggplant (or melanzane, aubergine or brinjals depending on where in the world you are from) can be a tricky vegetable to cook.
+Too much oil and they become slimy, cut too thick and they have an unpleasant chunky texture.

 It took me a trip to Italy where I spent time watching the way the locals prepared it before I finally learned how to grill eggplant.

 How to make this grilled eggplant:

 - It all starts with salting which is meant to draw bitterness out of the slices.
 I find that salting is required for larger “meaty” eggplant, and is a step that can easily be skipped for the smaller sized ones.